 Prenuptial and Postnuptial Agreements

 Community property law, prevalent throughout the United States, treats marriage as a partnership with the parties having joint management and control over their assets and debts.
 However, the reality is that often one spouse takes primary control over the assets and debt.
-Many times the other spouse does not no what is really is going on and assets are wasted and debts incurred.
-One of the ways to protect your assets is through prenuptial and postnuptial agreements.
+Many times the other spouse does not know what is really is going on and assets are wasted and debts incurred.
+One of the ways to protect your assets is through a prenuptial or postnuptial agreement.

-California is a community property state meaning that any property acquired during the marriage is generally subjected to equal division should you get divorced.
-The Law and Mediation Office of Anne B. Howard works with couples throughout the Southern California area to protect their assets by providing well-written prenuptial and postnuptial agreements that will meet the statutes.
+California is a community property state meaning that any property acquired during the marriage is generally subjected to equal division in the event of divorce.
+Attorney Anne B. Howard works with couples throughout the Southern California area to protect their assets by providing well-written prenuptial and postnuptial agreements that will meet the California statutes.

 A prenuptial agreement, by definition, is a contract between two individuals before marriage.
 A postnuptial agreement is a contract that the couple enters into after the marriage takes place.